Mte90/GlotDict/README.md

 * Shortcut on Page Down to open the previous string to translate.
 * Shortcut on Page Up to open the next string to translate.
 * Right click of the mouse on the term with a dashed line and the translation will be added in the translation area.
+* Shortcut on Alt+C to start loading the consistency suggestions for a string.

 ## Settings
 * Don’t validate strings ending with “...“, “.”, “:”